 Who will design your home?
 Who will manage the construction?
 You'll need to consider these questions to determine the best build route for your project.

-If you have a design already in mind, you can hire an architect and contractor to realise your dreams.
+If you already have a design in mind, you can hire an architect and contractor to realise your dreams.
 The right architect will work with you to ensure your new home is constructed and engineered safely.
 They will tell you whether certain features are within your budget while ensuring your home meets the necessary building regulations.

-Finally, you'll need a project manager to oversee the construction, timing, cost and labour of your project.
+Finally, you'll need a project manager to oversee the construction, timing, cost, and labour of your project.
 If you're up for the challenge, you can manage the entire project yourself.
 Choosing to self-manage can pay dividends in the long run.
-For example, by keeping an eye on the costs of materials and labour, you may actually end up saving a significant amount.
+For example, by keeping an eye on the costs of materials and labour, you may end up saving a significant amount.
 Although you must be prepared to invest a substantial amount of time and effort.

 Assemble a team of skilled workers by consulting websites that review contractors in your area, or by speaking to people who have utilised construction staff for similar projects in the past for possible recommendations.
-You can check the status of a contractor's registration on government-endorsed websites like Competent Person Register, and use trade association websites like TrustMark to confirm qualifications.

 Look for a mix of skill and affordability.
 Always request a quote for the total price of construction, as well as an estimate of the amount of time it will take.
 And never go with the first quote you receive.
 Prices can vary dramatically due to a range of factors, so it's always best to shop around.